How to Shoot Instagram-style Hyperlapse Videos on Android

 - Google Nexus 9 tablet

 You can download it via the Play Store, but won’t be able to find it at this stage through a straight search.
-To get it, you need to sign up to the app’s community page on Google+, follow the link in that group’s description, and click the Become a Tester button.
+To get it, you need to sign up to the app’s community page on Google+ [no longer available], follow the link in that group’s description, and click the Become a Tester button.

 Within a few minutes to potentially a couple of hours, the app will become available to you.